 Hazardous Materials & the Risk of Spring Flooding

-Spring Freshet brings an increased risk of flooding from high snow packs that have accumulated in most regions of the province.
+Spring freshet brings an increased risk of flooding from high snow packs that have accumulated in most regions of the province.
 Businesses and residents should ensure that plans and actions are in place to safeguard all hazardous materials stored in locations which may be subject to flooding.

 Hazardous materials pose a risk to both human health and our environment.
 It is important that businesses and residents adequately assess the risk posed by hazardous materials they possess and take the necessary precautions to avoid flooding related spills.

-The Ministry of Environment suggests some possible actions:
+The Province suggests some possible actions: